top of page

 Don't miss the massive cliffs in the background...The Troll Wall

-Lastly, is the trip to Fjellstua, the 418 steps that can take you to the top of a viewing platform for mesmerising views of the entire city of Ålesund, its colourful houses and the surrounding sea.
+Lastly, there is the trip to Fjellstua, the 418 steps that can take you to the top of a viewing platform for mesmerising views of the entire city of Ålesund, its colourful houses and the surrounding sea.

-From Ålesund, we embarked on the last leg of our journey in Norway to Andalsnes by bus which takes about 2 and ½ hours to reach.
+From Ålesund, we embarked on the last leg of our journey in Norway to Andalsnes by bus, which takes about 2 and ½ hours to reach.
 The route, again, is breathtaking.
-But by now I am done making videos, so I just sit back and gaze at the beautiful bridges and lakes passing by.
+But by now, I am done making videos, so I just sit back and gaze at the beautiful bridges and lakes passing by.

-Andalsnes is a mountaineer’s paradise.
-It has the Norwegian Mountaineering Centre in the hub of the town.
-There is a gondola ride of 4 and ½ minutes to the top of Mount Nesaksla to look down on Andalsnes and Romsdalsfjord.
-Apart from these mountaineering and hiking activities, Andalsnes is quite laid-back and relaxing.
+Åndalsnes is a mountaineer’s paradise.
+It has the Norwegian Mountaineering Centre at the hub of the town.
+There is a gondola ride of 4 and ½ minutes to the top of Mount Nesaksla to look down on Åndalsnes and Romsdalsfjord.
+Apart from these mountaineering and hiking activities, Åndalsnes is quite laid-back and relaxing.
 We spent a whole day strolling along the shoreline.

-We stayed at the Grand Hotel which boasts panoramic views of the Romsdalstindene Peaks.
+We stayed at the Grand Hotel, which boasts panoramic views of the Romsdalstindene Peaks.

 We were lucky to get a room facing the peaks.
 The view at night was astounding!

-View at 1 a.m. from our room There is a small cafe around the corner as you walk down from the hotel, called Sødahlhuset.
-The food was excellent and it was accompanied by a live singer on her piano.
+There is a small cafe around the corner as you walk down from the hotel, called Sødahlhuset.
+The food was excellent, and it was accompanied by a live singer on her piano.
 The young girl’s melodious voice breaking through the quiet all around was magical.
-With this our trip was coming to a close, there was one attraction remaining though.
+With this, our trip was coming to a close; there was one attraction remaining, though.

-Our train trip from Andalsnes to Oslo via Dombås.
-This train ride has been rated as the most scenic train journey by Lonely Planet and rightly so.
+This train ride has been rated as the most scenic train journey by Lonely Planet, and rightly so.
 I took out my camera and could never put it back.
-The train runs on the famous Rauma Line and the views outside could make you catch your breath.

-It chugs its way through the beautiful valley of Romsdalen, and the high cliffs, rivers, green mountains, and waterfalls, all seem to be following the train.
+It chugs its way through the beautiful valley of Romsdalen, and the high cliffs, rivers, green mountains, and waterfalls all seem to be following the train.
 These picturesque last 5 and ½ hours by train will always be my lasting memory of this beautiful country.

 Comments